Crystalis Crystal Dictionary

 Placement should stay intentional.
 Leave enough room between pieces for each material to keep its own visual job, because crowding can flatten the reason the pairing works.

-How Star Rose Quartz is used
+How to keep Star Rose Quartz in good condition

 Authenticity